-- (2) Informational statements will specify: - (A) Board members and officers - (B) Statutory bonds - (C) Other fidelity or honesty bonds - (D) Insurance coverage - (E) Other desirable statements - (3) Size of audit report will conform to the specified dimensions: - (A) Length = Maximum, 11" - (B) Width = Maximum, 8 1/2" - (4) Each audit report shall be presented to and reviewed with the local board of education in a public meeting as required by law.
+- (2) Informational statements will specify: - (A) Board members and officers - (B) Statutory bonds - (C) Other fidelity or honesty bonds - (D) Insurance coverage - (E) Other desirable statements - (3) Size of audit report will conform to the specified dimensions: - (A) Length = Maximum, 11" - (B) Width = Maximum, $8 \frac{1}{2}$ " - (4) Each audit report shall be presented to and reviewed with the local board of education in a public meeting as required by law.
 Each audit report must contain a signed Acknowledgement Page on a form supplied by the State Department of Education.
-The Acknowledgement Page will verify the date the audit was reviewed with the local school board as well as the school board's acknowledgement that, as the governing body of the district responsible for the district's financial and compliance operations the audit findings and exceptions have been presented to them. - (g) Requirements specific to federal programs must be included in each audit. - (1) Federal regulations (OMB Circular A-133, and Compliance Supplement) require a financial and compliance audit of programs receiving federal funds.
+The Acknowledgement Page will verify the date the audit was reviewed with the local school board as well as the school board's acknowledgement that, as the governing body of the district responsible for the district's financial and compliance operations the audit findings and exceptions have been presented to them. - (g) Requirements specific to federal programs must be included in each audit. - (1) Federal regulations (Uniform Administrative Requirements at 2 C.F.R.
+Part 200 and OMB Compliance Supplement) require a financial and compliance audit of programs receiving federal funds.
 These regulations (in accordance with P.L.
-98-502) ensure that audits be made on an organizationwide basis rather than a grant-by-grant basis and according to the standards and procedures expressed therein.
-The Oklahoma State Department of Education shall serve as the recipient agency for A-133 purposes for the local educational agencies.
-Overclaim assessments may be levied where necessary when there has been a lack of compliance and treated as a current expenditure. - (2) This rule and the adoption of the standards and regulations for audits of local boards of education does not limit the authority of federal or state agencies to make audits of programs in the local educational agencies, and is in keeping with OMB Circular A-133.
+98-502) ensure that audits be made on an organization-wide basis rather than a grant-by-grant basis and according to the standards and procedures expressed therein.
+The Oklahoma State Department of Education shall serve as the recipient agency for these purposes for the local education agencies.
+Overclaim assessments may be levied where necessary when there has been a lack of compliance and treated as a current expenditure. - (2) This rule and the adoption of the standards and regulations for audits of local boards of education does not limit the authority of federal or state agencies to make audits of programs in the local education agencies, and is in keeping with Uniform Administrative Requirements, 2 C.F.R.
+Part 200.
 Some state and local governmental units in Oklahoma prepare their financial statements in conformity with a comprehensive basis of accounting other than generally accepted accounting principles.
-A-133 does not prohibit such practice; nonetheless, it requires, as do generally accepted auditing standards, that auditors state in their report the departures from generally accepted accounting principles.
-However, any additional audit work must build on the work already done. - (3) The auditor should clearly understand that A-133 audits require the expression of opinions and inclusion of comments in audit reports which go beyond the standard opinions and comments usually presented.
+The Uniform Administrative Requirements do not prohibit such practice; nonetheless, they require, as do generally accepted auditing standards, that auditors state in their report the departures from generally accepted accounting principles.
+However, any additional audit work must build on the work already done. - (3) The auditor should clearly understand that Uniform Administrative Requirements audits require the expression of opinions and inclusion of comments in audit reports which go beyond the standard opinions and comments usually presented.
 Specifically, the audit report shall include: - (A) Financial statements, including footnotes, of the recipient organization. - (B) The auditors' comments on the financial statements which should: - (i) Identify the statements examined, and the period covered. - (ii) Identify the various programs under which the organization received federal funds, and the amount of the awards received. - (iii) Identify by a schedule showing receipts and disbursements for each grant program. - (iv) State that the audit was done in accordance with the "General Accounting Office Standards for Audit of Governmental Organizations, Programs, Activities, and Functions," the "Guidelines for Financial and Compliance Audits of Federally Assisted Programs," any compliance supplements approved by OMB, and generally accepted auditing standards established by the American Institute of Certified Public Accountants. - (v) Express an opinion as to whether the financial statements are fairly presented in accordance with generally accepted accounting principles.
 If an unqualified opinion cannot be expressed, state the nature of the qualification.